repcoleslaw/clinicex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application is an exploration of creating data visualization and maps in the react interface for logging active projects on the go.

 ## Available Scripts